keith-anders/NAdapter/README.md

 1. Add type-converting filters on properties.
 2. Add option to create a new TComponent by default.
-3. Add support for other frameworks: net45, net461, netcore
+3. Add support for lower frameworks: net45, net461, netcore
 4. Add attributes to more types
 	1. Property getters/setters
 	2. Assemblies